 To the O’Reilly program Host & Staff:

-Following my appearance on the O’Reilly program on February 23, a friend sent me the following item on the show webpage, at this URL:
+Following my appearance on the O’Reilly program on February 23, a friend sent me the following headline on the show’s webpage (since disappeared):

 This statement is FALSE on two counts: